LucDupAtGitHub/PDBP/README.md

 java.lang.StackOverflowError
 ```

 We also have a problem here.
 The active program instance is not *stack safe*.
-The good news is that the function instance is just *one* way to define a meaning for `factorial`.
+The good news is that the active instance is just *one* way to define a meaning for `factorial`.
 We are going to solve this problem later with *another* program instance that is just *another* way to define a meaning for `factorial`.

 ###  `FibonacciMain` using `actionProgram`